Denicks-prog/LITA_CLASS_DOCUMENTATION/README.md

 ## Data Analysis
 ---
-This is the process of extracting insights and crucial information from a set of data, it helps to summarize the data and also interprete results;
+This is the process of extracting insights and crucial information from a set of data, it helps to summarize the data and also interprete results.

+### PROJECT 1

 ```SQL